 #249 ABC Islands, Caribbean

 The ABC islands in the Southern Caribbean, are most famous for Aruba, the “A,” but the “B” island, Bonaire, and “C,” Curacao, are also beautiful.
-I’ve only been on the beaches of Bonaire, which are stunning, but Aruba and Curacao have some some other photogenic subjects.
+I’ve only been on the beaches of Bonaire, which are stunning, but Aruba and Curacao have some other photogenic subjects.
 If you are planning on visiting the Caribbean, you are going to need to be prepared and book what you want in advance.
 You may want to look into the various hotels and resorts they have available for you to spend your time in, for example, the Cap juluca hotel may be to your liking, but look around first to see what else is available during the time you want to go.

 Though I’m a Beach Boys fan, the song where they mention Aruba, “Kokomo,” is one of my least favorite.
 What is Kokomo anyway?
 Actually, it’s a made up place that means nothing except that after singing the praises of the Pacific for decades, the Boys turned their harmonic attention to the islands south of Florida and they mention Aruba first.
 The song was co-written by John Phillips of the Mamas and Papas, who spent some time bumming in the Virgin Islands before their success.
 The song did break a record since it was the longest time between number one songs-Good Vibrations in 1966 and Kokomo in 1988-for any American band.